yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 > The most treacherous metaphors are the ones that seem to work for a time, because they can keep more powerful insights from bubbling up. - Alan Kay (1984)

+> Unified function call: The notational distinction between x.f(y) and f(x,y) comes from the flawed OO notion that there always is a single most important object for an operation.
+I made a mistake adopting that.
+It was a shallow understanding at the time (but extremely fashionable).
+Even then, I pointed to sqrt(2) and x+y as examples of problems caused by that view. - [bjarne](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1962r0.pdf)

 ### Entity Component System (ECS)
 Looking Glass (1998)
 - the opposite of a fat-struct